knpuniversity/stripe/knpu/ep2-subscriptions/stripe-events-webhook.md

 A really nice way to test out webhooks is by using a site called [http://requestb.in][request_bin].

 ***TIP
-The requestb.in site is no longer available.
-Try https://requestbin.com/ instead.
+The http://requestb.in site is no longer available (see https://github.com/Runscope/requestbin#readme).
+Try https://requestbin.com instead that has a bunch more features.
 ***

 Click "Create a RequestBin".
 Ok, real simple: this page will record and display